bitrise-io/devcenter/_articles/bitrise-cli/steps.md

 {% include message_box.html type="note" title="List of available steps (step IDs)" content="

-You can list all the available steps in the main Bitrise StepLib by running `bitrise step-list`, or by checking [the steps/ directory of the main Bitrise StepLib repository](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps)."%}
+You can list all the available steps in the main Bitrise StepLib by running `bitrise step-list`, or by checking [the main Bitrise Steplib repository](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps)."%}

 Once you include a step in your build configuration (`bitrise.yml`), you can specify configurations for the step.
 The most common thing